 Carabiners also don’t take much room or space on your belt so they are a great additional feature to add to it.

-8. A Quality Multitool
+8. A Good Quality Multitool

 A quality multitool is a good addition to your battle belt.
 This tool will come in handy when you need it the most and can be used for anything from cutting rope or fishing wire, unscrewing bolts, tightening screws, fixing handcuffs – basically any task that requires basic tools like pliers, screwdrivers (also known as hex keys), knives, etc.